rkgttr/generator-rkgttr/README.md

 	yo rkgttr

-Press Enter and answer the few questions about the project name, description and version.
+Press Enter and answer the few questions about the project name, description, version, and optional features.

 When all this is done, all your templates files will be under your project folder.